 As former project manager and a co-founder of the Scottish Government’s healthyliving award programme, Claire played a key role in the drive to improve the health of Scotland’s population.
 A Medical Biochemistry and Human Nutrition graduate of Glasgow University, she later gained her PhD at the University of Strathclyde and went on to help establish the healthyliving award (HLA) for the catering trade in 2006.

-In the following years, she and her team helped over 1,600 businesses to offer healthier options to their staff and customers.
 A member of the Awards Advisory Board since 2007, she brings with her expert, in-depth knowledge of the standards required to attain top level accolades such as the HLA and the CIS Excellence Healthier Scotland Award.
-Having left Glasgow and her post in 2013 to move with her family to Dumfriesshire, she is now a non-executive director of Scottish charity The Food Train and has recently launched Claire Brown Consulting.
+Having left her post and Glasgow itself in 2013 to move with her family to Dumfriesshire, she is now part of the leadership team at Third Sector Dumfries and Galloway, established by the Scottish Government to promote, support and develop a strong third and voluntary sector.

 Joining the Board in 2013, Matthew brings dual skill sets to the CIS Excellence judging table.
 A qualified chef, he worked for nearly a decade in various positions in Italy and England before changing vocations and joining the recruitment sector in 1998.